 Participants in the long-term program were diabetic with HbA1c levels over 8, a Body Mass Index over 30, and low-income.
 They received medically tailored produce, nutritional counseling, culinary education, and care management services.

-Over 50% of the population succeeded in decreasing their A1c level, blood pressure, and weight through a diverse, plant-based diet and supportive education.
+To present day, over 50% of the population succeeded in decreasing their A1c level, blood pressure, and weight through a diverse, plant-based diet and supportive education.

-Community Outreach at the Glens Falls Farmers Market
+Community Outreach at the

 Comfort Food Community began facilitating a produce prescription program at the Glens Falls Farmers Market in March of 2020.
 This intervention partners with healthcare agencies to identify low income individuals experiencing chronic illnesses and provides food access vouchers, health and social care resources, and nutrition education.